What is a consent letter for GST Registration or a Non objection certificate?

-A consent letter is a document that authenticates the owner of the property has allowed his premises to be used by the taxpayer for the said business.
+A consent letter is a document that authenticates that the owner of the property has allowed his premises to be used by the taxpayer for the said business.
 A no-objection certificate or a consent letter for GST registration is required to be attached along with the Address proof of business.

 What would happen if I will not attach a consent letter for GST registration?
 A Show Cause Notice would be received by a taxpayer to attach a consent letter.
 Look at the extract of a notice.

-Where a consent letter is attached with address proof?
+Where a consent letter is attached?

 GST portal allows the following options as “Nature of Possession of Premises”.

 However, a consent letter is required only in the case of “Consented” and “Shared” premises.

 In case you forgot to attach a consent letter along with the address proof, the GST officer will communicate with you via E-mail or Phone regarding the incomplete GST REG-01 (GST Registration form).
 In that case, the taxpayer will need to attach a consent letter later on.

 What should be the size and format of the upload on the GST portal?